jojomani/modern_ecommerce_analysis/README.md

         1. 500 simulations of cumulative portfolio return trajectories over the next 252 trading days for the 5 stocks.
         2. Calculation for min, median, max and mean.
         3. Graph to illustrate daily returns behavior of the Ecom Portfolio over the next year.
-    10. Calculate the simulated profits/losses o500,000 investment in Ecom Portfolio over the next 252 trading days.
+    10. Calculate the simulated profits/losses of 500,000 investment in Ecom Portfolio over the next 252 trading days.
-        1. Simulated outcomes behavior of Ecom Portfolio over the next year.
-    11. OUTCOME: There is a 95% chance that an initial investment of $ 10,000 in the portfolio over the next year will end within in the range of $ 9569.41 and $ 25736.44.
+    11. OUTCOME: There is a 95% chance that an initial investment of $500,000 in the portfolio over the next year will end within in the range of $488665.11 and $1318929.38.

 ---